Протеин: Полное руководство для спортсменов и любителей ЗОЖ

 3. Plant protein

-• Benefits: Suitable for vegetarians and people with allergies, easy to digest, lactose free.
+• Benefits: Suitable for vegetarians and people with allergies, easy to digest, lactose-free.

 • Forms: Pure (such as soy or pea) or blends to provide a complete amino acid profile.